-For example, rather than reaching the Sports Fans affinity audience, a running shoe company may want to reach Avid Marathon Runners instead.
-With custom affinity audiences, the shoe company can further define this audience by:
+For example, rather than reaching the Sports Fans affinity segment, a running shoe company may want to reach Avid Marathon Runners instead.
+With a custom segment, the shoe company can define this segment by:

 - Using URLs of websites with content about running, training schedules, marathon nutrition and other marathon themes

 - Entering apps in

 The auto-created custom intent segment allows you to define and reach the ideal segment for your Display campaigns.
 You can use a custom intent segment to target a specific vertical or landing page.

 For now, auto-created segments are available in English, German, Japanese, Spanish, Russian, Portuguese, French and Italian.
 Check back for updates.
 New languages will be added over time.

 You can also reach people who have already engaged with your company’s products and services, including past visitors to a website, mobile app or video, or customers who have given you their contact information.
 Learn more about your data segment.
 Your data segments include:

 - People who’ve visited your website or apps.